Chromaview/Chromaview/README.md

 - **Issues Section**: For project-specific questions or issues, please use the [issues section](link-to-issues) of the relevant repository.
 - **Discord**: My Discord username is **I12 only #** (be sure to use the username, not the display name).
 You can also join my [support server]([link-to-support-server](https://discord.gg/n85xEVyARR)) for additional help.

-About Myself 🧑‍💻
+## About Myself 🧑‍💻
-Yo, I'm i12, and I'm just getting started with front-end and back-end development, as well as HTML and CSS.
-I’m passionate about diving into new challenges and eager to learn everything I can about web development.
-I'm looking forward to sharing my journey with you, along with the projects and experiments I’m working on as I grow my skills.
+Yo!
+I'm i12 , and I'm new to web development, exploring both front-end and back-end technologies.
+I'm excited to tackle new challenges and eager to learn and grow in this field.
+I look forward to sharing my journey, projects, and experiments with you as I build my skills.

-## Skills & Tools

 [![Discord Presence](https://lanyard.cnrad.dev/api/1189523423131615284)](https://discord.com/users/1189523423131615284)